suraniadi/weather-app-node/README.md

 To power up & start the project you may follow the next steps:

 - Make sure you have node installed.
-Just go on [official Node.js website](https://nodejs.org/) and download the installer.
-You can check with `$ node -v`
+Just go to the [official Node.js website](https://nodejs.org/) and download the installer.
+You can check it afterwards with `$ node -v`
 - Clone the repository. `git clone https://github.com/suraniadi/weather-app-node.git`
 - Use npm / yarn to install the required packages.
 - You can get [nodemon](https://www.npmjs.com/package/nodemon) as a global package for automatic updates.